Signed in as:

 …the art in which the greatest power is lodged, and which he [Odin] himself practised; namely, what is called magic [seidr].
 By means of this he could know beforehand the predestined fate of men, or their not yet completed lot; and also bring on the death, ill-luck, or bad health of people, and take the strength or wit from one person and give it to another (stanza 7; Trans.
 Laing, 1844).

-Orchard (1997) derives a suiting definition of seidr as "a particular form of magic practiced by Odin" (137).
-The Ynglinga Saga identifies a wide range of types of spell-craft that Odin practiced, which Price (2004) interprets more broadly as, Odinnic Magic, and which is, “often interpreted in a similar context” (pp: 110), however, based on contextual information in the Ynglinga saga, seidr is a specific art tradition.
+Orchard (1997) derives a suiting definition of seidr as "a particular form of magic practiced by Odin" (pp: 137).
+The Ynglinga Saga identifies a wide range of types of spell-craft that Odin practiced, which Price (2004) interprets more broadly as, Odinnic Magic, and which is, “often interpreted in a similar context” (pp: 110).
 Despite many scholarly works dedicated to unraveling its secrets, a universally accepted definition of seidr remains elusive.

 There are many open questions about the origins of seidr.
 Price (2004) asserts, “uncritical ethnographic analogy is a constant danger in shamanic research, but I strongly believe that any meaningful study of seiðr must look seriously to the work being done not just in the Sámi homelands but also in Siberia, Alaska, Canada, the Northern continental United States, and Greenland. (pp: 112).
 Gardela (2008), adds, "that in order to unravel the seiðr complex one should also look closer at the ritual practices conducted by the Eastern and Western Slavs as well as the Baltic and Finno-Ugric peoples.” (pp: 52).
 Thus, this data compilation includes sources that are directly relevant to the material culture of seidr, along with literary accounts that elucidate behaviors associated with the practice in an evolutionary cultural context.